 All eyes will again be on the 2010 Mobile World Congress taking place next month, and it is our belief that consumers, influencers, and other, new "market-shapers" will provide and demonstrate a myriad of exceptional use cases to be adopted by the masses.
 Mass adoption will continue to "force" the shape and future of mobile services, and enterprises will need to move quickly to give customers what they want.

-In addition to the social media applications, the smart phone evolution has certainly gained the collective attention of enterprise IT and financial services providers.
-With ?90,000 apps, iPhone is getting much attention.
+In addition to the social media applications, smartphone evolution has certainly gained the collective attention of enterprise IT and financial services providers.
+With 90,000 apps, iPhone is getting much attention.
 But, as businesses start to plan their mobile strategies, they need to reach all of their customers.
-Banks must consider their entire customer base when rolling out critical mobile services; and more specifically what happens to those who cannot be reached on a smart phone?
+Banks must consider their entire customer base when rolling out critical mobile services; and more specifically what happens to those who cannot be reached on a smartphone?

 Four billion of us, however, can access SMS in seconds, from any phone.

 In the US, the Internet arrived long before widespread mobile adoption.
-This and other affluent markets are focusing innovation efforts in mobile services on smart phones that mimic the Internet, such as BlackBerry with killer email, and iPhone with killer browsing.
-US carriers, consumers and businesses alike are embracing the smart phone as an extension of the PC, therefore mobilising Internet and email.
+This and other affluent markets are focusing innovation efforts in mobile services on smartphones that mimic the Internet, such as BlackBerry with killer email, and iPhone with killer browsing.
+US carriers, consumers and businesses alike are embracing the smartphone as an extension of the PC, therefore mobilizing Internet and email.

 We expect US businesses to take a closer look at their peers abroad and notice the mobile successes in banking, healthcare, retail and social media specifically, focused on advancing mobile "touch" points by innovating and making it easier to communicate and transact with customers.